ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 x.res <- GS_Pred@ncols
 ```

-Next, we need to create a grid of ncol X nrow cells containing the coordinates of the points where we wish to project our model predictions
+Next, we need to create a grid of ncol X nrow cells containing the coordinates of the points where we wish to project our model predictions.

 ```R
 Seq.X.grid <- seq(from = GS_Pred@extent@xmin,
                   to = GS_Pred@extent@xmax,